 You can also visit Krachaeng cave, the surrounding landscape is beautiful and during the dry season you can cross the cave and from the end visit 3 other caves.

 There are also several waterfalls such as Namtok Tawan Ratsami (or Bu Ke Pilo waterfall), this waterfall is amazing because the light reflecting on the stones create a sort of yellow light coming out of the water.
 Sukthalai and La-ong Rung waterfalls are also worth a stop.

 On the way to Betong, you can visit the Sakai village, home to the Sakai aboriginal community.
-It used to be a nomadic tribe, but the Thai government quickly put some order into this lifestyle.
-They now live year-round in the same village and people were put to use in rubber plantations.
+It used to be a nomadic tribe, they now live year-round in the same village and usually locals work in the nearby rubber plantations.

 I think 90% of me enjoying my stay there was because I did Couchsurfing and the people were so generous.

-If I had stayed in a hotel the experience wouldn’t have been as good as it was.
+If I had stayed at a hotel, the experience wouldn’t have been as good as it was.
 Discovering the culture is an important part of going there, it’s hard if you’re staying in a hotel.
-Furthermore, many places cannot be reached using public transportation and I’m not sure you’ll easily find a motorbike or car for rent.
+Furthermore, many places cannot be reached using public transportation, and I’m not sure if you’ll easily find a motorbike or car for rent.

 Always check the news and what’s going on there before deciding to go.
 Things can change rapidly and the situation can get worse as well as better (hopefully).

-The only public transportations in these provinces are the train or the minibus.
-Minibusses can drop you off where you want if it’s not too far off their usual route.
+The only public transportations in these provinces are the trains or the minibuses.
+Minibuses can drop you off where you want if it’s not too far off their usual route.
 No one speaks English there, so ask your host or hotel to speak with the driver.